Mahoney/docker-lifecycle-listener/README.md

 The listener will run on O/S startup as a launch daemon; logs can be found at `/var/log/docker-lifecycle-listener.log`.

+Scripts should be placed in `/usr/local/etc/docker-lifecycle-listener.d/on_start/` and `/usr/local/etc/docker-lifecycle-listener.d/on_stop/`.

 ### Linux
 This is manual at the moment...